AshiqAbdulkhader/greenball/README.md

 This project uses Arduino.Arduino is an open-source electronics platform based on easy-to-use hardware and software.
-Arduino boards are able to read inputs - light on a sensor, a finger on a button, or a Twitter message - and turn it into an output - activating a motor, turning on an LED, publishing something online.
+Arduino boards are able to read inputs - light on a sensor, a finger on a button, or a Twitter message - and turn it into an output - activating a motor, turning on an LED, publishing someth ing online.

 it also uses python libraries such as

 opencv -(Open Source Computer Vision Library) is an open source computer vision and machine learning software library numpy - NumPy is the fundamental package for scientific computing with Python flask - Flask is a lightweight WSGI web application framework.
 It is designed to make getting started quick and easy,
             with the ability to scale up to complex applications. pyserial - python Serial Port Extension for Win32, OSX, Linux, BSD, Jython, IronPython

 ## Getting Started